 Our skin is such a complicated yet sophisticated organ.
-It is made of many layers to keep our bodies protected from external environmental stressors or microorganism.
-To keep our skin’s health and to function normally, our skin is armed with a barrier layer or also commonly known as the “skin barrier”.
-Read the whole article if you want to learn more about what the skin barrier is, how to keep it healthy, how to prevent a damaged skin barrier, and what to do when it unintentionally damaged.
+It comprises many layers to keep our bodies protected from external environmental stressors or microorganism.
+To keep our skin healthy and function normally, our skin is armed with a barrier layer or commonly known as the “skin barrier”.
+Read the whole article if you want to learn more about the skin barrier, how to keep it healthy, how to prevent a damaged skin barrier, and what to do when it is unintentionally damaged.

 What is the skin barrier?

-Our skin barrier is part of the top layer of our skin called the stratum corneum.
-It is made up of corneocytes (skin cells) and lipid interface that glued them together.
-To make it easier, it is also called as the “brick-mortar” structure.
-Corneocytes as the brick and lipid interface as the mortar.
-The lipid interface is made up of free fatty acids, cholesterol and ceramides.
-On their best state, this skin barrier will shed off their top layer which causes our skin natural exfoliation, keep our skin’s moisture intact and protect allergens from getting inside and causing irritation.
+Our skin barrier is part of our skin's top layer called the stratum corneum.
+It is made up of corneocytes (skin cells) and a lipid interface that glued them together.
+It is also called the “brick-mortar” structure—corneocytes as the brick and lipid interface as the mortar.
+The lipid interface comprises free fatty acids, cholesterol and ceramides.
+In their best state, the skin barrier will shed off their top layer, where our skin naturally exfoliates itself, keep our skin’s moisture intact and protect allergens from getting inside and causing irritation.

 Causes of Skin Barrier Damage

 Our skin barrier can be disrupted due to many possible reasons.
-When it’s damaged the tight arrangement between the skin cells are lost.
+When it’s damaged, the tight arrangement between the skin cells is lost.
 This allows external irritants to get in our skin a lot easier and lead to more water leaving our skin.
-Damaged skin barrier is characterized by an easily irritated, dehydrated and flaky skin.
-Your skin is red, irritated, tight yet very oily.
+Damaged skin barrier is characterised by easily irritated, dehydrated and flaky skin.
+Your skin is red, irritated, tight, yet very oily.

 Does this sound familiar to you?
-When these happen out of the blue, most probably your skin barrier has been damaged.
-Now before we learned on how to deal with it, it is better to track down their root causes since some of it might be caused by our own skincare mistakes that we can prevent in the future.
+When these happen out of the blue, your skin barrier has probably been damaged.
+Before we learned how to deal with it, it is better to track down their root cause since some might be caused by our own skincare mistakes that we can prevent in the future.
 Here are some of the most common causes of a damaged skin barrier:

 Common external causes of damaged skin barrier can vary from our basic routine up to environmental factors, such as:

-An overexposure to water and harsh cleanser could be the cause of a damaged skin barrier.
+Overexposure to water and a harsh cleanser could cause a damaged skin barrier.
 It can strip away the natural lipid barrier on our skin.
-Instead of protecting your skin from dirt and impurities, it could damage the skin's first protective layer which provides most of the protection.
+Instead of protecting your skin from dirt and impurities, it could damage the skin's first protective layer, which provides most of the protection.

-With more varieties of exfoliating products on the market and tendency for an instant gratification in your skincare routine, over-exfoliating is more of a common thing recently.
+With more varieties of exfoliating products on the market and the tendency for instant gratification in your skincare routine, over-exfoliating is more of a common thing recently.
 When you over-exfoliate your skin, you’re not only taking away the unwanted dead skin cells on the top layer of your skin but also the functional “skin barrier” that are present to protect you in the first place.
-Always be mindful while you’re using your exfoliating products and observe any differences on your skin, this allows you to STOP doing it when needed.
+Always be mindful while using your exfoliating products and look out for any differences on your skin; this allows you to STOP doing it when needed.

 3. Pollution, bad or dry air quality